open-mmlab/mmpose/docs/install.md

 Note:

-1. The git commit id will be written to the version number with step d, e.g. 0.6.0+2e7045c.
+1. The git commit id will be written to the version number with step c, e.g. 0.6.0+2e7045c.
 The version will also be saved in trained models.
    It is recommended that you run step d each time you pull some updates from github.
 If C++/CUDA codes are modified, then this step is compulsory.

 1. Following the above instructions, mmpose is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it (unless you submit some commits and want to update the version number).